isotoma/custom-metrics-apiserver-ingress-nginx/README.md

 [![Docker Repository on Quay](https://quay.io/repository/isotoma/custom-metrics-apiserver-ingress-nginx/status "Docker Repository on Quay")](https://quay.io/repository/isotoma/custom-metrics-apiserver-ingress-nginx)

-A Kubernetes API Server custom metrics adapter for Ingress Nginx.
+A Kubernetes API Server custom metrics adapter for Ingress Nginx (for versions up to 0.15).

 This provides http request rate statistics in a format that can be used by the Horizontal Pod Autoscaler to scale a deployment.
 It uses the prometheus metrics endpoint provided by the ingress controller.
 This is the case even if you are not using prometheus.